CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 If the original document has been lost or you are already outside Kazakhstan, WPK consultants can assist you in obtaining a duplicate and submitting documents in Kazakhstan.
 In this case, we perform all actions on your behalf remotely on the basis of a notary power of attorney.

-Consular legalisation of documents is required in those countries that have not acceded to the Hague Convention.
-For example, Canada, China, UAE, Qatar, Kuwait, Thailand, Vietnam, etc.
+Consular legalization of documents is required in those countries that have not acceded to the Hague Convention.
+For example, China, UAE, Qatar, Kuwait, Thailand, Vietnam, etc.

 The process consists of two stages: